aromajoin/controller-sdk-windows/README.md

 ```

-**For more information, please checkout this repository and refer to the [sample project](https://github.com/aromajoin/controller-sdk-windows/tree/master/sample)**
+**For more information, please checkout this repository and refer to the [sample project](https://github.com/aromajoin/controller-sdk-windows/tree/master/sample).**

-**If you have any issues or require a feature, please create a [new issue](https://github.com/aromajoin/controller-sdk-windows/issues)**
+**If you get any issues or require any new features, please create a [new issue](https://github.com/aromajoin/controller-sdk-windows/issues).**

 ---
 ## License